Drive-by preceding police shooting of teen nets prison term

-PITTSBURGH (AP) - A judge has imposed a six- to 22-year sentence in a drive-by shooting that preceded the fatal police shooting of an unarmed black teenager fleeing a Pennsylvania traffic stop last year.
+PITTSBURGH (AP) - A judge has imposed a 6- to 22-year sentence in a drive-by shooting that preceded the fatal police shooting of an unarmed black teenager fleeing a Pennsylvania traffic stop.

-Zaijuan Hester, 18, was sentenced Monday on earlier guilty pleas to aggravated assault and firearms crimes in the June 2018 shooting in North Braddock.
+Eighteen-year-old Zaijuan Hester was sentenced Monday in Allegheny County Court on earlier guilty pleas to aggravated assault and firearms crimes in the June 2018 shooting in North Braddock.

 Minutes after that shooting, which wounded two people, police stopped a car matching the suspect vehicle.
-Hester and 17-year-old Antwon Rose Jr. fled, and Rose was shot and killed by a police officer.
+Police say Hester and 17-year-old Antwon Rose Jr. fled, and Rose was shot and killed by a police officer.

 Jurors in March acquitted East Pittsburgh officer Michael Rosfeld, who is white, of homicide in Rose’s death.

-Hester apologized to Allegheny County Common Pleas Judge Anthony Mariani during the hearing, saying that “over the course of my young life, I made some mistakes,” the Pittsburgh Post-Gazette reported.

-“I am deeply sorry for my actions - because my actions cost my friend his life,” he said.
-“I haven’t been the same since.”
+The Pittsburgh Post-Gazette reports that Hester apologized, saying he hasn’t been the same since “my actions cost my friend his life.”

 Sign up for Daily Newsletters